Numerical simulation of BSDEs with drivers of quadratic growth: Convergence of a modified time discretization scheme for the BSDE

-where $\E_{t_k}$ stands for the conditional expectation given $\mathcal{F}_{t_k}$.
-Let us notice that the classical dynamic programming equation do not use a projection in (\ref{Z discretisation temp}): it is the only difference with our time approximation, see e.g. \cite{Gobet-Lemor-Warin-05} for the classical case.
-This projection comes directly from the estimate of $Z$ in Proposition~\ref{majoration Z modifie}.
+where $0 \leq k \leq2n-1$ and $\E_{t_k}$ stand for the conditional expectation given $\mathcal{F}_{t_k}$.
+Let us notice that the classical dynamic programming equation does not use a projection in (\ref{Z discretisation temp}); it is the only difference with our time approximation (see, e.g., \cite{Gobet-Lemor-Warin-05} for the classical case).
+This projection comes directly from the estimate of $Z$ in Proposition \ref{majoration Z modifie}.
 The aim of our work is to study the error of discretization

 It is easy to see that